puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Use the [`--last`](#--last) option with `--view` to view a result from the previous run obtained for one or several nodes instead of performing new compilations and diffs.
 Using `--last` without a list of nodes uses the results from all previous compilations.

-View the log of one node:
+**View the log of one node:**

 `puppet preview --last mynode --view baseline_log`

-View the aggregate/correlated overview for three nodes:
+**View the aggregate/correlated overview for three nodes:**

 `puppet preview --last mynode1 mynode2 mynode3 --view overview`

 ####Work with multiple nodes

 The `puppet preview` command can work with one or multiple nodes given on the command line.
 When more than one node is given, the operation is applied to all the given nodes.
 It is also possible to provide the list of nodes in a file by using the `--nodes filename` option.
 If the filename is `-` the input is read from preview's `stdin` (to enable piping them from some other command).
-Nodes can be given both on the command line and in a file - the combined set of nodes will be used.
+Nodes can be given both on the command line and in a file---the combined set of nodes will be used.
 The file containing node names (or the content of stdout when using `-`) should be formatted with whitespace separating the node names.

 `puppet preview --nodes nodesfile mynode`